gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 For help setting up and configuring the extension please refer to our [user guide](https://docs.woocommerce.com/document/woocommerce-instagram/).

 == Changelog ==

+= 3.3.1 July 28, 2020 =
+* Tweak - Use the full-size image instead of the thumbnail as the primary image in the catalog products.

 = 3.3.0 July 20, 2020 =
 * Feature - Include the Google product category in the product catalogs.